Product Name: Synagen IQ

 Brand: Phenom Health

-I have been recently warned about Synagen IQ Scam.
+We were recently warned about Synagen IQ Scam.
 Apparently, this nootropic supplement is just a “snake oil” and far from being an effective supplement.
-With that warning in mind, I have decided to do a full Synagen IQ review.
+With that warning in mind, we decided to do a full Synagen IQ review.

 It contains a few effective nootropic compounds